 What Should You Eat With Cauliflower?

 These crispy baked cauliflower bites are perfect for your football appetizers on their own.
-We like to pair them with these paleo turkey burgers or toss them on our salads.

 I bet you could get your friends and family to fall in love with cauliflower after this recipe.